HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/UsingXSLWithPortalAndWCM.md

-# Tips for using XSL with Portal and WCM
+# Tips for using XSL with HCL DX and WCM

 ## Applies to